kabiraj404/analyzeJ2Kmodel/README.md

 In my example I have get the following result.

 <img width="550" alt="INVSOUT" src="https://user-images.githubusercontent.com/64681103/83351237-e6597900-a361-11ea-8f66-f722871bf6af.png">
 So, we can see that the model has run for the four years.
 And input and output for each year is shown in the figure.
 But we might get the question on what are the major components of the input and output.
-What is the precipitaoin or discharge and so on.
+What is the precipitatoin or discharge values and so on.

 * **_J2K_WatBalMajorComps()_**